How to make the most of your study holiday

 If intensive learning is the main issue for you, try to avoid the peak summer season from June to August when 70% of all language travelers come.

-- Sketch out
+- Sketch out your daily schedule

 in Germany in order to decide the best number of lessons for you.
 Take into account the time spent practicing your German informally with other students, during a language exchange (also called Sprachduo or Sprachtandem) or simply on the street.
 Don't forget to allow 2-3 hours to do homework, revise what you learned in class and organize your notes.
 In general, the longer your stay is, the less hours per day should be chosen.
 Thus, for a 3-month language course 20 lessons per week are sufficient.

-- If this is your first visit to the selected
+- If this is your first visit to the selected city

 - in our case Bamberg - get a guidebook and read about its history.
 Once you are there, there will be a lot to see and to experience.
 For Bamberg visitors: Check out the FAQ's on the TREFFPUNKT website for more information about studying and living in Bamberg.